 # Based on the flow diagram of FHV, there is still an upward trend in FHV traffic as of the time of this research.
 Thus, it cannot be definitively concluded that the existing gap will persist in the long term.
 A retrospective review of this issue in a few years might yield new findings.

-Reference
+References